claudioametrano/UnFATE/README.md

   * `bash ~/path/to/Anaconda3-2020.02-Linux-x86_64.sh`
   * Answer "yes" to conda init
   * Restart Ubuntu, it should show the (base) conda environment at the beginning of your command line
-* Install HybPiper dependencies:
+* Install dependencies using conda:
-   * BIOPYTHON 1.59 or later : `conda install biopython`
-   * BLAST command line tools: `conda install -c bioconda blast`
-   * SPAdes: `conda install -c bioconda spades`
-   * EXONERATE: `conda install -c bioconda exonerate`
+   * `conda install -c bioconda blast spades exonerate`
-* Install miscellaneous dependencies:
-   * Python packages: `conda install pandas seaborn click`
+   * `conda install biopython pandas seaborn click`

-* Install phypartspiecharts dependencies (if desired):
+* Install phypartspiecharts dependencies (if you want to run pie_wrap.py):
    * ete3 and ete_toolchain: `conda install -c etetoolkit ete3 ete_toolchain`, then check installation with `ete3 build check`

 1. Clone the UnFATE repository (or download the .zip file from Github browser interface).
 Choose a position for the UnFATE folder you like, do not move the repository after the first run (use the argument `--first_use`).